Pylons/pyramid/docs/narr/hooks.rst

 ---------------------------

 When :mod:`repoze.bfg` can't map a URL to view code, it invokes a :term:`not found view`, which is a :term:`view callable`.
-The view it invokes can be customized through application configuration.
-This view can be configured via :term:`imperative configuration` or :term:`ZCML`.
+A default notfound view exists.
+The default not found view can be overridden through application configuration.
+This override can be done via :term:`imperative configuration` or :term:`ZCML`.

+The :term:`not found view` callable is a view callable like any other.
+The :term:`view configuration` which causes it to be a "not found" view consists only of naming the :exc:`repoze.bfg.exceptions.NotFound` class as the ``context`` of the view configuration.

 .. topic:: Using Imperative Configuration

-   If your application uses :term:`imperative configuration`, you can replace the Not Found view by using the :meth:`repoze.bfg.configuration.Configurator.set_notfound_view`
+   If your application uses :term:`imperative configuration`, you can replace the Not Found view by using the :meth:`repoze.bfg.configuration.Configurator.add_view` method to register an "exception view":
-   method:

    .. code-block:: python
       :linenos:

+      from repoze.bfg.exceptions import NotFound
-      import helloworld.views
+      from helloworld.views import notfound_view
-      config.set_notfound_view(helloworld.views.notfound_view)
+      config.add_view(notfound_view, context=NotFound)

    Replace ``helloworld.views.notfound_view`` with a reference to the Python :term:`view callable` you want to use to represent the Not